Skip to Main Content

 - Private forests, housing growth, and America’s water supply: A report from the Forests on the Edge and Forests to Faucets Projects

-- Quantifying the role of forested lands in providing surface drinking water supply for Puerto Rico
+- Quantifying the role of State and private forest lands in providing surface drinking water supply for the Southern United States

 XML: View XML